 This holiday season when you invite the extended family over for game night, it will either be a tense affair that devolves into uncontrollable crying and gross accusations of real estate collusion.
 Or, it’s an Rockwellian good time of eggnog sipping and caroling.
-To help make it more of the latter (with a minimal level of shouting), here are 11 wildly entertaining board games and puzzles to bust out for a jolly Christmas morning, or an epic gaming campaign during 8 nights of Hanukkah.
+To help make it more of the latter (with a minimal level of shouting), here’s a list of the best board games, card games, and puzzles to give as holiday gifts for a jolly Christmas morning, or an epic gaming campaign during eight nights of Hanukkah.

 P’Kolino Multi-Sided Bug Puzzle

-Despite the fact that the gameplay resembles getting a glaucoma test during an eye exam (except instead of air puffs, you get hit with whipped cream), Pie Face is one of those games that keeps everybody cackling and on the edge of their seats.
+Despite the fact that the gameplay resembles getting a glaucoma test during an eye exam (except instead of air puffs, you get hit with whipped cream), Pie Face is one of those board games that keeps everybody cackling and on the edge of their seats during the holidays.
 Simply spin the dial, put your face in the mask, and hope you don’t get creamed.

 Gas Out Game

-If ‘pull my finger’ is feeling a bit stale, here’s a breath of fresh air: Gas Out is a family-friendly card game that uses an electronic fart machine (Guster the Gas Cloud — and not that Guster) for more than just sharts and giggles.
-Without actually letting it rip themselves, players throw out numbered cards and press Guster the corresponding number of times (i.e. drop a deuce, press him twice).
+If ‘pull my finger’ is feeling a bit stale, here’s a holiday gift that’s a breath of fresh air: Gas Out is a family-friendly card game that uses an electronic fart machine (Guster the Gas Cloud — and not that Guster) for more than just sharts and giggles.
+Without actually letting it rip themselves, kids throw out numbered cards and press Guster the corresponding number of times (i.e. drop a deuce, press him twice).
 If he lets one go, everyone laughs.
 Also, they’re out of the game.
 The last player to discard while keeping Guster from cutting loose wins.

 Players: 2 – 6

 Invented by comedian Jo Firestone and her father, Fred, whose groaners were her inspiration to write jokes that are actually funny, this is Cards Against Humanity for pun lovers.
-Players take turns drawing 2 cards from the deck and reading the prompts to the group.
+You take turns drawing two cards from the deck and reading the prompts to the group.
 Then they 90 seconds to come up with the best possible pun combining them both.
-It’s #DadJokes for the win.
+It’s a holiday gift where #DadJokes are for the win.
 Literally.

 Because not every kid gets into medical school, ensure yours has a Plan B by teaching them how to run the family bar!
-Saloon Tycoon is a tile-placement game where players compete to run the best damn pet shop saloon in the Wild West.
+Saloon Tycoon is a tile-placement board game where you compete to run the best damn pet shop saloon in the Wild West.
 The cool twist: Tile cards stack up on wooden cubes, not just sideways, to create multi-tiered houses of ill repute.
 By adding rooms/amenities, completing tasks (claims), and attracting influential citizens to their watering hole (while avoiding outlaws), the winner is the owner with the best reputation.
-You know who would be good at this?
+You know who would be good at this holiday gift?
 Al Swearengen.

 Players: 2 – 4